PyConTH/www/site/pages/schedule-list-table.rst

      - Keynote Speech: Wes McKinney

    * - 09:55
-     - The Spanish Inquisition / Break
+     - :break:`The Spanish Inquisition / Break`
-     - The Spanish Inquisition / Break
+     - :break:`The Spanish Inquisition / Break`
-     - The Spanish Inquisition / Break
+     - :break:`The Spanish Inquisition / Break`

    * - 10:25
      - Using Python to build a smart contract in NEO blockchain